-Peripheral neuropathy is the most common type of nerve damage in the feet, which affects the peripheral nerves—the nerves that carry information from your brain and spinal cord–it can lead to changes such as tingling, numbness, and the inability to feel pain.
+Peripheral neuropathy is the most common type of nerve damage in the feet.
+Because this condition affects the peripheral nerves—the nerves that carry information from your brain and spinal cord–it can lead to changes such as tingling, numbness, and the inability to feel pain.
 An estimated 20 million people in the United States have some form of peripheral neuropathy.